antpard/antpard/README.md

 - 👀 I’m interested in dominate the world :)
 - 🌱 I’m currently learning about IDP's
 - 💞️ I’m looking to collaborate on green energy & telco projects
-- 📫 You can reach me by email apardo at spluca.org
+- 📫 You can reach me by email: apardo at spluca.org

 <!---
 antpard/antpard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.